 GLBMW!
-Academic Centers offer a variety of services at all of the MWSC's:
+Academic Centers offer a variety of services at each of our MWSC's:

-- Microsoft Office (Word, Excel, PowerPoint, Access) tutorials - Microsoft Word and Excel instructor led classes - Computer Basics (Essential Work Skills and beginning computer students) - Typing Practice - Basic skills upgrade and WorkKeys remediation - WIN Tutorial - Edmentum courseware
+- Microsoft Office (Word, Excel, PowerPoint, Access) tutorials - Microsoft Word and Excel instructor led classes - Computer Basics (Essential Work Skills and beginning computer students) - Typing Practice

+- Basic skills upgrade

+- WorkKeys testing and remediation

+- WIN Tutorial

+- Edmentum courseware

+- Help with improving math and reading skills

+- GED Preparation

+- Test preparation

+- Motivational support

+- Pre-employment Training

-- Help with improving math and reading skills - GED Preparation - Pharmacy Technology and CNA test preparation - Motivational support - WorkKeys Testing - Pre-employmentTraining - Basic Skills Assessment - How entities within the One-Stop delivery system, including One-Stop operators and the One-Stop partners, will comply with the nondiscrimination provisions of the WIOA (Section 188), if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 United States Code [U.S.C.]
+- Basic Skills Assessment

+- How entities within the One-Stop delivery system, including One-Stop operators and the One-Stop partners, will comply with the nondiscrimination provisions of the WIOA (Section 188), if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 United States Code [U.S.C.]
 12101, et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities.